vedrecide/simple_mathlib/README.md

-# simple_mathlib
+# Simple Mathlib

-A really simple Python Maths library to solve basic questions
+An amazing, and really simple to use Python maths library, to solve equations, questions and more.